gnosia93/eliminate-db-hotblock/readme.md

 ### Execute Application ###

+Now, We have done all the configuration and sample database building.
-Finally, exeucte run.sh to start spring boot java application and you can check logs using tail like below.
+Finally, exeucte run.sh to start spring boot java application and check if java web application is working properly.
+If you have any exception, please check [application-prod.properties] configuration file and if it have valid information.

 ```
 $ cd ~/demo-cache
+$ mvn clean; mvn package
 $ sh scripts/run.sh
-$ tail -f tomcat.log
+$ wget localhost
 ```
-// check if appliction is working correctly.
+run.sh shell command have a java application information, and if you

 ## BenchMark Test ##